dynamomobile/front-end-assessment/README.md

 - You are free to choose which framework (React, Vue, Angular, etc) to use or even write everything from scratch

-- ⚠️ If you have any question regarding this assessment, feel free to ask us before you start it.

 - A friendly UI (transitions, fonts, effects, could be nice)

+**⚠ If you have any question regarding this assessment, feel free to ask us before you start it.**

 ### Task description: